 We recommend that LDAP be used for adding all human users so that there is no conflict with multiple system updates and synchronization.
 For more information on managing LDAP users, refer to the User Management chapter.

 If you need to create local system accounts, you can use the user and group Native Types.

 Certificate Management

-This section describes the two different types of certificates used in a SIMP system and how to manage them.
-For information on initial certificate setup, refer to the Apply Certificates section of Client Management.
+This section describes the two different types of certificates used in a SIMP and provides links to further information.